dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 Alt-L1's, just like Ethereum have native tokens, and given how expensive it became to transact on Ethereum, other Alt-L1 garnered significant developer attention as well as liquidity.
 In particular Terra, Avalanche, Binance Smart Chain, Fantom and Solana.
 Some of these tokens either matched ETH's performance or significantly outperformed it in 2021.

 I want to highlight that with my criticism of Alt-L1s and what I consider their main weaknesses, I still think these were formidable and excellent investments, especially in 2021.
 However, I have my doubts about the sustainability of this performance given the large amount of insiders as well as some of the dubious tokenomics of native tokens like LUNA (Terra's staking token).
-I also must disclose that I do not have a position in any of these, and while I wish I had seen the possible growth these eventually had in order to invest in them myself, I recognize that I would have still eventually trade these positions for a larger ETH position.
+I also must disclose that I do not have a position in any of these, and while I wish I had seen the possible growth these eventually had in order to invest in them myself, I recognize that I would have still eventually traded these positions for a larger ETH position.

 Let's observe the performance of some of these and analyze the sustainability of their growth: